ValveSoftware/GameNetworkingSockets/README.md

   key exchange and cert signatures.
 The details for shared key derivation and per-packet IV are based on the [design](https://docs.google.com/document/d/1g5nIXAIkN_Y-7XJW5K45IblHd_L2f5LTaDUDwvZ5L6g/edit?usp=sharing) used by Google's QUIC protocol.
-* Tools for simulating loss and detailed stats measurement
+* Tools for simulating packet latency/loss, and detailed stats measurement
-* IPv6
+* IPv6 support
+* Peer-to-peer networking:
+  * NAT traversal through google WebRTC's ICE implementation.
+  * Plug in your own signaling service.
+  * Unique "symmetric connect" mode.
-* Peer-to-peer connections.
-Read [this](README_P2P.md) for more info about what's required.
+  * See [README_P2P.md](README_P2P.md) for more info

 What it does *not* do: